roman-milk/roman-milk.github.io/one-mans-fantasy.md

+===

- ****** One Man's Fantasy Ch.
-01 ****** byJust_Plain_Bob© Why wouldn't that work for me?
+Why wouldn't that work for me?
 I wondered how much it would take to get Kristal to be my escort for a week or two if I could even get her to consider it.
 It might work if I played it right, but to make sure I played it right I would need information -- lots of information.
 I decided on a plan of action and then I stopped and stepped back to re-evaluate.
 It would be costly.
 I knew that it would not be cheap so the question became did I really want my fantasy bad enough to spend whatever it took to make it happen?
 Then I asked myself how often was someone able to make their fantasy come true.
 In the end the decision was simple.

  "Fuck it; its only money."